Owen's Gravatar Owen Ryan

 What’s next

 Both CRASH and ASH allow you to create and load programs written in Z80 assembly.
-In the near future I plan on creating some basic programs in assembly and stretching the limits on what can be run on a TI-82.
+Soon I plan on creating some basic programs in assembly and stretching the limits on what can be run on a TI-82.